bmaltais/kohya_ss/README_train_network.md

 ## A Note about Trained Models

-Cloneofsimo's repository and d8ahazard's [Drebooth Extension for Stable-Diffusion-WebUI](https://github.com/d8ahazard/sd_drebooth_extension) are currently incompatible.
-Because we are doing some enhancements (see below).
+Cloneofsimo's repository and d8ahazard's [Drebooth Extension for Stable-Diffusion-WebUI](https://github.com/d8ahazard/sd_drebooth_extension) are currently incompatible due to ongoing enhancements (see below).

-When generating images with WebUI etc., it is necessary to merge the learned LoRA model with the learning source Stable Diffusion model in advance using the script in this repository.
-The model file after merging will reflect the learning results of LoRA.
+In order to generate images using WebUI, it is necessary to merge the learned LoRA model with the Stable Diffusion model using the script in this repository.
+The resulting merged model file will incorporate the learning results from LoRA.
+Note that merging is not required when generating images with the script in this repository.

 Note that merging is not required when generating with the image generation script in this repository.